qinguorui2001/tp/docs/UserGuide.md

 title: User Guide
 ---

-Teaching Assistant's Assistant (TA<sup>2</sup>) is a **desktop app designed for teaching assistants/tutors/professors of from School of Computing to help manage student contacts and keep track of students' assignment submissions.
-Ta<sup>2</sup> is
+Teaching Assistant's Assistant (TA<sup>2</sup>) is a **desktop app designed for teaching assistants/tutors/professors from the School of Computing to help manage student contacts and keep track of students' assignment submissions.
+TA<sup>2</sup> is
 optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TA<sup>2</sup> can get your contact and assignment management tasks done faster than traditional GUI apps.